The Procurement & Investment Readiness Fund

 How Do I Apply?

 You need to complete the online eligibility form.
-Please read the Program Guidelines in the attachment below before you submit your application.
+Please read the Program Guidelines before you submit your application.

 Apply for this grant to complete an assessment to evaluate your social enterprise’s overall investment and procurement readiness.
 This grant will pair your social enterprise with an Assessment Partner to determine your level of readiness.Assessment Grant